-Use in children and adolescents
+Use in children and adolescents over 14 years

-For adolescents aged 14 years and over, 50 to 100 mg daily are usually sufficient given as 1 to 2 divided doses.
+For adolescents aged 14 years or over, a daily dose of 75 to 100 mg is usually sufficient.
+The total daily dose should usually be taken in 2 to 3 separate doses.
 Do not exceed 150 mg per day.